aws-samples/aws-get-started-workshop/content/01-up-front-tasks/01-review-requirements.md

 ### People

-**Initial Cloud Platform Team** - The organization must have at least several technologists who are assigned to and capable of configuring and managing the initial phases of the enterprise’s use of AWS.
+**Initial Cloud Foundation Team** - The organization must have at least a few technologists who are assigned to and capable of configuring and managing the initial phases of the enterprise’s use of AWS.
+Initially, these technologists might be members of either the same team that own the first few proof of value workloads or your central IT organization that supports the team that owns the proof of value workloads.
+Over time, this initial team may evolve into a larger dedicated "cloud platform" or "cloud platform engineering" team.

+**Workload Owners** - The teams who own the first few proof of value workloads.

+**Cross-functional Stakeholders** - Cross-functional teams such as Security, Compliance, Network, Operations, and Finance are important stakeholders in the use of the AWS platform and must be part of the initial planning, design, and implementation effort.

 ### Governance

-**Involvement of Cross-Functional Teams** - Cross-functional departments such as Security, Compliance, Operations, and Finance are important stakeholders in the use of the AWS platform and must be part of the initial planning, design, and implementation effort.

 **Sufficient Access Controls** - Sufficient access controls and permissions to protect the cloud foundation resources from inadvertent and intentional modification by unauthorized users.